-- Click on the symbol next to COLUMN DIMENSIONS... found in the right ITEM LISTING AREA to expand the COLUMN DIMENSIONS list. - Select the column entry to be assigned.
+- From the Assign menu select Column Dimensions, or if the PROPERTIES folder is displayed, click on the ★ symbol next to COLUMN DIMENSIONS... found in the right ITEM LISTING AREA to expand the COLUMN DIMENSIONS list. - Select the column entry to be assigned.
 This becomes the active assignment.
 By default, the program will display all nodes that share the active assignment in red and nodes with a different assignment in cyan.
 Recall however that you may change the color preferences to your liking with the Options / Font & Color command.
-See To Change The Font and Color Preferences. - In the GRAPHICS area, using the left-mouse button, marquee select a node or a group of nodes (or click a single node).
+See To Change The Font and Color Preferences.

+- In the GRAPHICS AREA, using the left-mouse button, marquee select a node or a group of nodes (or click a single node).
 The selected nodes are shown in red or in the color specified for ACTIVE OBJECTS in the FONT & COLOR folder.
-See To Change The Font and Color Preference.

-- To remove a column assignment, repeat the step above using instead, the right mouse button. - Repeat the three steps above for each column entry.
+See To Change The Font and Color Preference. - To remove a column assignment, repeat the step above using instead, the right mouse button. - Repeat the three steps above for each column entry.